yorkrobotlab/yrk/docs/userguide.rst

-The YRL039 Power Supply Board as designed to serve five main functions:
+The YRL039 Power Supply Board as designed to serve six main functions:

 * Take a battery or DC input and convert into stable, separate 5V supplies.
 Each of the 2 5V supplies is rated to provide at least **2.5A** current.
 One supplies the Raspberry Pi *(including USB peripherals)*, the other provides the **5V_AUX** rail for most other components.